hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: #f8f8f8; color: black;">
 <td colspan="2"> HTTP Proxy Information -- Set proxy information applicable for your environment.
 If you are on a network that has a proxy, you must fill in this proxy information.
-<p>Caution: Specifying incorrect proxy host settings might cause some features to not work correctly in the Administration Dashboard.</p>
+<b>Caution:</b> Specifying incorrect proxy host settings might cause some features to not work correctly in the Administration Dashboard.</p>
 </td>
 </tr>